microsoft/XmlNotepad/readme.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Change History

+See [Change History](http://www.lovettsoftware.com/downloads/xmlnotepad/Updates.xml) for list of new features and bug fixes.

 ## Help